rohan9896/RingIQ/README.md

 [![Watch the RingIQ product demo](https://img.youtube.com/vi/T8kWorPbZrU/maxresdefault.jpg)](https://youtu.be/T8kWorPbZrU)

-> These credentials are for the staging demo only.

 ## Voice pipeline

 The current implementation connects the outbound calling pipeline without requiring a database for the `/demo/calls` flow: